shaudi/MLBias/Partnerships/Readme.md

-## Project Partners
+## Project Partners/Contributers

-This project would not be possible without the tireless efforts of our partners, including:
+This project would not be possible without the tireless efforts of our partners and open source contributers, including:

+* The 10x Program at GSA, a source of generous support and invaluable guidance (10x.gsa.gov)

 * Students and Faculty at the [Heinz School of Public Policy](https://www.heinz.cmu.edu) and [Tepper School of Business](https://www.cmu.edu/tepper) at [Carnegie Mellon University](https://www.cmu.edu).